2020 Cannondale Synapse Carbon

-In doing so Cannondale re-invented the road bike category – welcome to “Road Plus”.
+In fact, with the Synapse Carbon Cannondale re-invented the endurance road bike category – welcome to “Road Plus”.

 To add to an already winning package we are offering exclusive Epic Editions across most of the range, that deliver significant upgrades at outstanding prices.
 One of the key ways to enhance the performance of any bike is through high quality wheels, and this is especially so with the Ballistec carbon Synapse.
 The upgraded wheels in our Performance Editions simply transform the performance of the bikes, with a more exciting and engaging ride whatever your riding style.